SilasReinagel/CatchyRiffInstruments/documentation/AddAProjectPage.md

 6. Create a product page on Shop Website
 	- Title format `Instrument Type - Instrument Name/Model`
 		i.
-If the vendor name is included in the title, use a short form, preferably one word
+If the vendor name is included in the title, use a short form, preferably one word ii.
+Name after the dash should be no more than 5 words iii.
+Exclude technical details from the title
+	- Vendor Name should be the instrument Manufacturer (i.e. Fender/Pearl/MAudio/etc...)
 	- Include a description formatted similar to existing product pages
 		i.
 You can copy-paste from another website listing, and then tune it a little bit ii.
 Start the description with a bold product name